widmogrod/mkunion/x/schema/README.md

 - [x] Support for pointer to types like *string, *int, etc.
 - [x] Support for relative paths like `WhenPath([]string{"*", "ListOfCars", "Car"}, UseStruct(Car{}))`.
       Absolute paths are without `*` at the beginning.
+- [x] Support options for `ToGo` like `WithOnlyTheseRules`, `WithExtraRules`, `WithDefaultMaoDef`, etc.
+      Gives better control on how schema is converted to golang.
+      It's especially important from security reasons, whey you want to allow rules only whitelisted rules, for user generated json input.
+- [x] Support for `FromGo` now accepts options like `WithTransformationsFromRegistry`, etc. for similar reason as stated above

 ### V0.2.x
 - [ ] Support json tags in golang to map field names to schema